CALL FOR PAPERS, TALKS AND TUTORIALS

 HIKM 2020 calls for four types of submissions.
 All submissions must be in English and PDF format.
 Other formats will not be accepted.
 Papers will be double-blind peer reviewed by at least two expert reviewers for originality, significance, and relevance to the conference.

-- POSTER & 5 MINUTE LIGHTENING TALK Authors of posters will be invited to present a 5 minute talk at HIKM/ACSW and prepare a poster.
+- POSTER & 5 MINUTE LIGHTNING TALK Authors of posters will be invited to present a 5 minute talk at HIKM/ACSW and prepare a poster.
 Submit via the ACSW Poster submission portal http://www.acsw.org.au/

-- DOCTORAL CONSORTIUM EXTEBDED ABSTRACT 700 word (excluding references) abstracts.
+- DOCTORAL CONSORTIUM EXTENDED ABSTRACT 700 word (excluding references) abstracts.
 Authors of accepted DC abstracts will be invited to present a 10 minute talk at HIKM for specific feedback on their doctoral proposals

 - FULL PAPERS- Submissions should be 10 pages long will be published in ACSW Proceedings by ACM Press

 - TUTORIAL PROPOSALS - Submissions are called for half day tutorials on a topic of interest to HIKM delegates.
 Submit a synopsis of the tutorial (max 300 word), intended audience and brief biographical description of presenter(s) to HIKM Tutorial chair, Tony Sahama at firstname.lastname@example.org Tutorial submissions will be assessed on the expertise of presenters and the relevance to a HIKM audience.
 Please note, tutorials are expected to be free of charge for attendees, and tutorial presenters will be required to register for HIKM.

 Accepted short or full papers to be submitted via the ACSW EasyChair portal: